The hidden plastics in our clothes and dog products

 Why you should minimise Polyester usage

-Have you spotted yet that dogs have their own little fashion departments at Zara and River Island?
+Have you noticed that dogs have their own little fashion departments at Zara and River Island yet?
 Guess what the clothes are made of?
 Only the cheapest quality for your pup.

-Some dogs show allergies against man-made synthetics like polyester, nylon and cotton bends, as there is many additives added during the production process.
+Some dogs show allergies to man-made synthetics like polyester, nylon and cotton blends, as many additives are added during the production process.
 Many dog owners are beginning to switch to natural dog products to avoid the toxic byproducts.

 Polyester is the most common fabric used in our clothes for daily wear and accessories for our pets.
-Polyester or Polyethylene terephthalate (PET) is a man-made synthetic fiber known as Polymer, which can be woven into many forms to create textiles.
-According to the Global Preferred Fiber Market Report from 2020, 62% of all fibers produced worldwide were of synthetic origin.
-The rise of Polyester started in the 1970s due to its inexpensive price and durability.
+Polyester or Polyethylene terephthalate (PET) is a man-made synthetic fibre known as Polymer, which can be woven into many forms to create textiles.
+According to the Global Preferred Fiber Market Report from 2020, 62% of all fibres produced worldwide were of synthetic origin.
+The rise of Polyester started in the 1970s due to its low price and high durability.

 How does Polyester work?

 Polyester fabric is a durable material that can stand up against wear and tear.
-It's made from the polymerization of petroleum-derived ethylene glycol, along with purified terephthalic acid which melts when heated to produce polyethylene terephthalate (PET).
-Manufacturers then push this semi-crystalline fiber through spinners until it has been woven together into fabrics for your clothes or pet products.
+It's made from the polymerization of petroleum-derived ethylene glycol and purified terephthalic acid, which melts when heated to produce polyethene terephthalate (PET).
+Manufacturers then push this semi-crystalline fibre through spinners until it has been woven together into fabrics for your clothes or pet products.

 Characteristics of Polyester: The Good, the Bad and the Ugly

-There are many reasons why Polyester earned the top price as humanity's "favourite" material beyond its cheap price.
+There are many reasons why Polyester earned the top price as humanity's "favourite" material beyond its low price.

-It's durable The fibers are very strong, meaning they don't tear or stretch.
-A machine wash doesn't damage it and it doesn't require extra care
+The fibres are robust, meaning they don't tear or stretch.
+So a machine wash doesn't damage it, and it doesn't require extra care.

-It's moisture-resistant It's plastic, so it resists droplets.
-Natural fiber like cotton or hemp will soak up moisture, whilst Polyester will resist it.
+It's plastic, so it resists droplets.
+Natural fibre like cotton or hemp will soak up moisture, whilst Polyester will resist it.
 This characteristic will make your polyester garment feel hot.
-We wonder how your dog would feel with the garment sticking to their body?
+We wonder what your dog would think with the garment sticking to their body?

-It retains shape Polyester is quite wrinkle-resistant.
-In busy times, it feels like a godsend to iron less and live more
+Polyester is quite wrinkle-resistant.
+It feels like a godsend to iron less and live more in busy times.

 That all sounds pretty okay, doesn't it....?